tanakatsu/nap-scraper/Readme.md

 ## Nap web scraper

-This is a scaper of Nap (www.nap-camp.com) - camping portal site -.
+This is a scaper for Nap (www.nap-camp.com) - camping portal site -.

 ### Functions